Gunter's chain: Unit of length

-Although link chains were later superseded by the steel ribbon tape (a form of tape measure), its legacy was a new statutory unit of length called the chain, equal to 66 feet (or 100 links).
-This unit still exists as a location identifier on British railways, as well as in some areas of America.
+Although link chains were later superseded by the steel ribbon tape (a form of tape measure), its legacy was a new statutory unit of length called the chain, equal to 22 yards (66 feet) of 100 links.
+This unit still exists as a location identifier on British railways, as well as all across America in what is called the public land survey system.
 In the United States (US), for example, Public Lands Survey plats are published in the chain unit to maintain the consistency of a two-hundred-year-old database.
 In the Midwest of the US it is not uncommon to encounter deeds with references to chains, poles, or rod units, especially in farming country.
 Minor roads surveyed in Australia and New Zealand in the 19th and early 20th centuries are customarily one chain wide.

 The length of a cricket pitch is one chain (22 yards).

 Similar measuring chains

 A similar American system, of lesser popularity, is Ramsden's or the engineer's system, where the chain consists also of 100 links, each one foot (0.3048 m) long.
 The original of such chains was that constructed, to very high precision, for the measurement of the baselines of the Anglo-French Survey (1784–1790) and the Principal Triangulation of Great Britain.

 The even less common Rathborn system, also from the 17th century, is based on a 200-link chain of two rods (33 feet, 10.0584 m) length.
 Each rod (or perch or pole) consists of 100 links, (1.98 inches, 50.292 mm each), which are called seconds (″), ten of which make a prime (′, 19.8 inches, 0.503 m).

 Vincent Wing made chains with 9.90-inch links, most commonly as 33-foot half-chains of 40 links.
 These chains were sometimes used in the American colonies, particularly Pennsylvania.

 In India, surveying chains 20 m (occasionally 30 metres) in length are used.
 Links are 200 mm long.

-In France after the French Revolution, and later in countries that had adopted the Metric System, 10 metre (32 ft 9.7 in) chains, of 50 links each 200 mm long were used until the 1950s.
+In France after the French Revolution, and later in countries that had adopted the Metric System, 10-metre (32 ft 9.7 in) chains, of 50 links each 200 mm long were used until the 1950s.

-The fathom was a common measure used in English mines to describe depth and measure distances in some types of mine.
-Accordingly a 60 foot, 10 fathom chain was used.
-The chain consisted of 120 x 6 inch links with numbered tallies at each fathom (six feet).